 - University accommodation contract if applicable

-You will also need to bring any vaccination and health check records for you and any family members who may be coming with you to the UK.
-If youve not already been vaccinated for Meningitis C and Measles, Mumps and Rubella (MMR), we strongly recommend you arrange these before you leave home.
+Bring any vaccination and health check records for you and any family members coming with you to the UK.
+If youve not already been vaccinated for Meningitis C and Measles, Mumps and Rubella (MMR), you should arrange these before you leave home.

 You will need to bring enough money with you for travel and food before you open a UK bank account.
 Find out more about how much money to bring, along with other information about your finances.